fastforwardlabs/blog_deprecated/_posts/2017-10-04-using-three-js-for-2d-data-visualization.md

 too fast and the thresholding makes it jerky.
 The momentum setting on the panning is also not what I was after.

-I checked out the code, and found the extremely useful `getCurrentScale` function which calculates the current scale based on the camera settings and `z` value.
+I checked out the code, and found the `getCurrentScale` function which calculates the current scale based on the camera settings and `z` value.
 Using this along with the `movementX` and `movementY` events from D3's zoom behavior (how far you'd dragged) yielded the pan behavior I was after.

-I experimented with using `getCurrentScale` to replace the ray function I was using.
+I experimented with using `getCurrentScale` to replace the ray function I was using for zoom.
 It seemed cleaner to have the directed zoom and panning operating off the same logic.
-After a fair amount of experimenting I got values fairly close to the ray method – but not close enough.
+After a fair amount of experimenting I got values close to the ray method – but not close enough.
 It felt like you were zooming on ice.
 I'm still 90% sure I should be able to do it, but after crashing the browser a bunch of times trying to figure it out, I decided to stick with the current working